wilsonmar/wilsonmar.github.io/shop/index.md

 ## Electrical

-[_] In many airports, my electrical cord with 3-prong plugs enabled me to keep my stuff charged.
+[_] My <strong>electrical cord with 3-prong plugs</strong> enabled me to keep my stuff charged, especially in airports. $9 from Walmart.

+   PROTIP: I don't recommend solar panels.
+Small ones don't make much energy.
+Plus I'm not outside much anyway.

-[_] There is a big battery to power my Mac laptop for a few hours.
+[_] A <strong>big Lithium-Ion battery</strong> powers my Mac laptop for a few hours.
-   But it's heavy.
+   But it's heavy and can explode.

 [_] Instead of turning on the light to wake everyone up, Streamlight 73001 Nano Light Miniature Keychain LED Flashlight is an amazing little flashlight that is super bright and tiny.

 [_] I have a Mac, so I need HDMI and VGA monitor adapter.
 And an Ethernet network dongle.

-   PROTIP: I don't recommend solar panels.
-Small ones don't make that much energy.
-Plus I'm not outside much.

 <a name="Headphones"></a>